 Amundsen was lecturing under the title "How we reached the Pole" in Sydney, Australia less than a month later in early April 1912 and proceeded to a lecture tour of Britain under the same title.
-By the time the news of Scott broke, in February 1913, he was in the USA giving the same lectures now entitled "Discoverer of the South Pole and Winner in the International Race for the Southern Extremity of the Earth".
+By the time the news of Scott broke nearly a year later in February 1913, he was in the USA giving the same lectures now entitled "Discoverer of the South Pole and Winner in the International Race for the Southern Extremity of the Earth".

-Amundsen was seen by many in Britain in particular as being ungentlemanly in his conduct, in private this description he might be described as underhanded or sneaky.
+Amundsen was seen by many in Britain in particular as being ungentlemanly in his conduct, in private he might be described as underhanded or sneaky.
 At a dinner at the Royal Geographical Society in London during 1912 attended by Amundsen, the president of the society Lord Curzon made a toast of "I therefore propose three cheers for the dogs!", a thinly veiled insult which clearly stuck with Amundsen as he describes it as such in his memoires written in 1927.

 Between Expeditions, Fame and Fortune, 1912-18

 The success of the South Pole expedition, the sale of the story to newspapers and an extensive worldwide lecture tour allowed Amundsen to pay off his creditors, return to solvency and become wealthy enough to not have to work.
 At that time such lecture tours were one of the main means by which funds could be raised for exploration and creditors of the expedition paid off.
 He invested his money in Norwegian merchant shipping and doubled it in two years during the war.